 Private equity environments are very demanding, and it can be difficult for the CFO to know which skills need to be honed and which pitfalls to avoid.
 To make the transition to a PE backed company a little easier, below are four pieces of advice private equity operating partners and executives want CFOs to know.

 The role of a private equity operating partner (OP) can vary greatly between PE firms and their portfolio companies.
-In many cases, CFOs don’t fully understand what the OP has to offer, and that is why it is important for the CFO to have open communications with their operating partner.
+In many cases, private equity CFOs don’t fully understand what the OP has to offer, and that is why it is important for the CFO to have open communications with their operating partner.
 Ask your OP what resources are available so that you can have a full understanding of the tools at your disposal.

 Private equity CFOs should also not be afraid to occasionally push back when OPs or other PE executives make a request.
 For example, if a requested financial report is going to take an inordinate amount of time and resources to compile, it is OK to ask why the numbers are needed and find out what the PE firm is trying to accomplish.
 Explain to the executives what it will take to provide what they requested so everyone is on the same page about the resources being dedicated to the task.
 Time and energy may be better spent completing other work, especially when what they want can be included in a regular report.

 As the CFO of a private equity firm, you should be working closely with the company CEO to deliver consistent financial reporting and data analytics to the PE firm.
 It is surprisingly common for CFOs and CEOs to miscommunicate or to carelessly deliver divergent information to their private equity investors.
 Inconsistent information and communication do not inspire confidence.
 A successful CFO is able to work with the CEO to produce clear, consistent information that accurately reflects the state of the business sometimes on a weekly basis.